remodlai/Flowise/docs/documentation/handoff/README.md

 3. Explore the [API Key Bridge Solution](02_api_key_bridge_solution.md) to understand the proposed solution for the authentication system disconnect.

 4. Check the [Secrets Management](04_secrets_management.md) document to understand how secrets are managed in different environments.

+5. Review the [Application Context Filtering](06_application_context_filtering.md) to understand how resources are scoped to applications.

 ## Key Files